Artificial Grass Installation Cost

 What’s the Best Time of Year to Lay Artificial Grass?

 Artificial grass can be installed at any time during the year; however, spring is the most common period for installation.
-The reason for this is because the ground is usually soft due to months of rainfall in autumn and winter, which makes installation much easier.
+The reason for this is that the ground is usually soft due to months of rainfall in autumn and winter, which makes installation much easier.

 However, if your lawn is waterlogged due to excessive rainfall, then it can be difficult to excavate, so you’re best waiting for your lawn to dry out.